What is an STL file?

 Convert, import and export STL files

 The STL format describes the surfaces of bodies using triangles.
 Depending on their size, they consist of up to millions of polygons.
 The higher the filling density, the more working memory is used.
 The software is used to create 3D models is not important.
 Almost every modeling and CAD program supports the file format.
-It can be imported and exported without much effort - e.g. into the GOM Inspect Suite.
+It can be imported and exported without much effort - e.g. into the GOM software.
 It is sufficient to save an open file in STL format; a double click is all it takes to open it.

 How does software create STL files?